brpyne/DesignPatterns/creational/README.md

 - Prototype : A fully initialized instance to be copied or cloned
 - Singleton : A class in which only a single instance can exist

-Mnemnoic: ABFPS (Abraham Became First President of States).
+Mnemonic: ABFPS (Abraham Became First President of States).